therealsphinx/support.balsamiq.com/content/sales/upgrades.md

 weight: 280
 ---

-## What is the difference between an "upgrade" and an "update"?
+## What Is the Difference between An "Upgrade" and An "Update"?

 An **upgrade** is a purchase to change from an existing license to a license for a greater number of users (or to a greater number of projects in myBalsamiq).

 An **update** is when you download and install the newest version of Balsamiq Mockups.
 For more information on updating to new versions see [Software maintenance (support and updates)](/sales/maintenance/)

-## What does it cost to upgrade to a larger license or plan?
+## What Does It Cost to Upgrade to a Larger License or Plan?

 Current upgrade pricing information is always available online: